 Encompass, with support from JUF Planning and Allocation professionals, is committed to strengthening agency partners toward the buildout of a system of services for Jewish adults, regardless of ability to pay, that is sustainable and that adheres to person-centered planning.

 Recognizing that no one agency can meet the breadth and depth of identified need, JUF and Encompass have adopted a collaborative, partnership-based model to leverage resources, maximize efficiencies and minimize duplication of efforts in providing a full array of financially sustainable, community-based services.
-JUF and Encompass convene agency executives and community leaders toward these goals, and to develop broader options and more affordable models.
+JUF and Encompass regularly convene agency executives and community leaders toward expanding and enhancing community-based services for adults with disabilities.

 Encompass, with support from JUF’s Government Affairs Department, oversees and coordinates system-wide efforts to maximize public funding for adults with disabilities.